DevMaxC/my-travel-planner/README.md

 ## Demo Travel Planner App

+This is a repo with:
+- NextJS
+- Typescript
+- TailwindCSS

 Use this repo as a starting point to:

 - Keep it as a travel application and expand its features